xdaichain/easy-staking-contracts/README.md

 **3rd example**

 User deposits `1000 tokens`.
 They make a timed withdraw for half after `6 months`.
 This is the 4th interval corresponding to `8%` annual interest `(1000 * 0.08) / 365 * 180 = 39.45` .
-User receives `500` STAKE, the remaining half + interest remains in the contract and the deposit date is updated to the current date.
+User receives `500 tokens`, the remaining half + interest remains in the contract and the deposit date is updated to the current date.

 User has `539.45 tokens`, and `1 year` later they decide to withdraw all.
 This staking period is greater than the sum of staking intervals so the contract pays `10%` annual interest `(539.45 * 0.1) = 53.95` and user receives `593.4 tokens`.